China is one of the world's largest centers for bearing manufacturing, producing roughly 30–40% of global bearing output.

 - Ability to support selection, validation, and lifecycle optimization

-This is particularly important for heavy loads, shock loads, or unstable lubrication—conditions common in industrial machinery.
+This is particularly important for heavy loads, shock loads, or unstable lubrication — conditions common in steel mills, mining equipment, and other heavy industrial applications.

 3. Supplier Capability, Scale, and Traceability